yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

  17. In Hyper-V Manager, click on the **AzureMigrateAppliance** VM, then click **Start**.

    ![Screenshot of Hyper-V Manager showing the start button for the Azure Migrate appliance.](Images/Exercise1/start-migrate-appliance.png)

+#### Task summary <!-- omit in toc -->

+In this task you deployed the Azure Migrate appliance in the on-premises Hyper-V environment.

 ### Task 3: Configure the Azure Migrate appliance